Sector & service specialists

 Construction & Materials

+Buildings and construction are closely linked to the economy, local employment and quality of life.
 The construction and materials sector is very important to the EU economy.
 The sector provides 18 million direct jobs and contributes to about 9% of the EU’s GDP.
 It also creates new jobs, drives economic growth, and provides solutions for social, climate and energy challenges.
 The goal of the European Commission is to help the sector become more competitive, resource efficient and sustainable.

 Faced with growing pressure to renovate homes and reduce energy demand for heating, the European Commission has tabled a proposal to revitalise the EU’s moribund market for construction products.
 The overhaul of the EU’s Construction Product Regulation (CPR) is the latest in series of legislative recasts aimed at bringing the EU’s laws in line with its climate ambitions.
-Also, getting as many homes built or renovated as fast as possible has never been more urgent because of the war in Ukraine.

 Specialist Law firms

-Best in Brussels 2023/24 Report
+Best in Brussels 2024/25 Report

 Best in Brussels is the first and only independent resource for organisations wanting to identify, compare and choose the best partners in Brussels for their advocacy needs.